IsaacCavallaro/course_work/Term 2/Week 2/rails_views/rails_views_partials.md

 # Copy from index to card

-- We can copy us list (image above) and take it out of our index.html.erb file
+- We can copy our list (image above) and take it out of our index.html.erb file:

 ![Alt](partial6.png)

-- And paste it into our _card.html.erb file
+- And paste it into our _card.html.erb file:

 ![Alt](partial7.png)

 # Render partial from index.html.erb

-- This will be similar to how we rendered the navbar partial
+- This will be similar to how we rendered the navbar partial.

 - The reason we can pass in card alone is because Rails is smart enough to know that: